DevExpress/testcafe-vue-selectors/README.md

 const todoInput = VueSelector('todo-input', 'ref-todo-input1');
 ```

-To obtain a component within another vue component(root), pass the ref of the root vue component as third parameter to the constructor
+To obtain a component within another Vue component (root), pass the `ref` of the root Vue component as a third parameter to the VueSelector constructor.

 ```js
 import VueSelector from 'testcafe-vue-selectors';